autogluon/autogluon/examples/automm/tabular_dl/README.md

 All Data will be automatically downloaded from s3 (thus online connection is necessary) if it does not exisit with the given dataset path.

-### 1.3 FT_Transformer
+### 1.3 FT-Transformer
-We categorize the original FT_Transformer to two models in `AutoMMPRedictor`, namely `numerical_transformer` and `categorical transformer`, which depends on the modaility of input tabular data (i.e., numerical v.s. categorical).
+We categorize the original FT-Transformer to two models in `AutoMMPRedictor`, namely `numerical_transformer` and `categorical transformer`, which depends on the modaility of input tabular data (i.e., numerical v.s. categorical).
 The two models share most of the common features:
    - `out_features` is the output feature size.
    - `d_token` is the dimension of the embedding tokens.
    - `num_trans_blocks` is the number of transformer blocks.